Missions - Full Report

 The high prevalence of faithful, rapidly multiplying Christian church-planting movements (CPM) in recent decades suggests that more growth is possible; givers and talented organizers can help catalyze movements among unreached people groups in ways that plausibly create 10–100x more disciples than similar-cost programs in better-reached areas in North America.

-While the more robust experimental approaches pioneered in economics have rarely ever been used in missions, there have been studies of common factors in missionary efforts that led to church-planting movements.
+While the more robust experimental approaches pioneered in economics have rarely ever been used in missions, there have been studies of common factors in missionary efforts that led to significant growth.
 David Garrison documented his observations back in the late 90s, and more rigorous studies have been done since by Robert Reach and Frank Schattner.
 Missionaries have learned from these observations and applied them in their efforts to bring about CPMs.

 The movement-oriented model: